david-pizzi-cg/github-ai-workflow-demo/README.md

 ### **Phase 3: Execute File Validation Testing Prompt** 🧪

-**⚗️ From Blueprint to Reality**
+**⚗️ Implementing the Tests**

 Execute the crafted prompt to add Jest-based file reference validation.
 This creates the testing foundation that will catch the CSS bug in Phase 5.

-**What this phase achieves**: Transform the specialized prompt into a working test suite.
-Creates detective system that validates file references and will catch missing/misnamed files.
+**What this phase achieves**: Transforms the specialised prompt into a working test suite.
+Creates a validation system that checks file references and will catch missing or misnamed files.

 **User Prompt:**
 ```